 10. Standing Lat Pushdown

-Standing lat pushdown is a type of corrective exercise that will improve your stability and performance.
-This exercise is good for your lats and helps you in improving the range of motion.
+Standing lat pushdown is a corrective exercise that will improve your stability and performance.
+This exercise is good for your lats and helps you improve your range of motion.

 Targeted Muscles- lats and teres major